 - In a bowl, mix tomato, onion, capers, olive, lime juice, olive oil, and salt.

 - Place the basa or halibut fillets on an aluminum foil and rub the Greek seasoning on it.

-- Now, spoon the tomato mix over the basa or halibut fillets.
+- Spoon the tomato mix over the basa or halibut fillets.

-- Take another piece of aluminium foil and seal the fish.
+- Take another piece of aluminum foil and seal the fish.

 - Bake for 30-40 minutes.